open-telemetry/oteps/text/0097-log-data-model.md

 Description: Short event identifier that does not contain varying parts.
 `ShortName` describes what happened (e.g. "ProcessStarted").
 Recommended to be no longer than 50 characters.
-Optional.
 Not guaranteed to be unique in any way.
 Typically used for filtering and grouping purposes in backends.
+This field is optional.

 ### Field: `Body`